Time-Dependent Two-Fluid Magnetohydrodynamic Model and Simulation of the Chromosphere: Results

 We use our model to demonstrate the importance of collisions in the chromosphere.
-A model without collisions is incomplete as neutral particles dominates the charged particles in this small layer of the sun.
-By simply adding collision terms we show that the simulation replicates chromospheric conditions well.
-Such a model can be used as an interface between the (fully) neutral photosphere and the (fully) ionized corona. \citet{Hillier2016} investigated 1D slow-mode shocks in chromospheric conditions and how magnetic energy can be converted to frictional heating in these cases.
+A model without collisions is incomplete as neutral particles dominate the charged particles in this small layer of the Sun.
+By simply adding collisional terms we show that the simulation replicates chromospheric conditions well.
+Such a model can be used as an interface between the (fully) neutral photosphere and the (fully) ionized corona. \citet{Hillier2016} investigated 1D slow-mode shocks in chromospheric conditions and how magnetic energy can be converted to frictional-heating in these cases.

+We plan to dedicate a future study to investigate how the initial and boundary conditions affect the frictional-heating and the formation of the eruptive feature.
+We would like to apply periodic boundary-conditions and turn off the Alfv\'en-wave driver, while shortening the domain to just the lower chromosphere to study the formation more carefully and reduce boundary-conditions effects.

 Finally, this work serves as a step towards a better understanding of the solar chromosphere.
-The {\it Parker Solar Probe} mission \citep{SolarProbe16} is expected to shed light on the dominant processes in the solar atmosphere, including the chromosphere, and these processes will be implemented in the model.
+The {\it Parker Solar Probe} mission \citep{SolarProbe16} is expected to shed light on the dominant processes in the solar atmosphere, and these processes will be implemented in the model.